MLOps-BlueBikes/PedalPulse/README.md

 ### Monitoring and Logging
 The system is set up to use **Prometheus** and **Grafana** for monitoring, with **ELK Stack** or **GCP Stackdriver** for logging.

+### Data Preprocessing

+In this project, data preprocessing is a critical step to ensure high-quality input data for our machine learning models, ultimately enhancing the accuracy of demand forecasting for Bluebikes.
+Below are the key steps involved in preprocessing the data:

+1. **Data Collection**
+   We begin by downloading trip data from the official Bluebikes website’s S3 buckets.
+This data includes information on individual bike trips, such as start and end times, bike type, trip duration, and station details.

+2. **Data Type Conversion**
+   To facilitate effective analysis, specific fields are converted to appropriate data types:
+   - **Date fields**: Converted to a readable datetime format for temporal analysis.
+   - **Categorical fields**: Fields such as membership type and bike type are transformed to categorical types to optimize storage and computation during modeling.

+3. **Temporal Feature Extraction**
+   From the trip start and end times, we derive additional temporal features that enhance forecasting accuracy:
+   - **Year, month, day, hour**: To capture seasonal, monthly, weekly, and hourly patterns.
+   - **Day name**: Useful for distinguishing between weekday and weekend usage.
+   - **Trip duration**: Calculated in minutes to assess trip lengths and categorize short vs. long trips.

+4. **Handling Missing and Invalid Data**
+   - **Dropping Missing Station IDs**: Rows with missing station IDs are removed to maintain data integrity, as station IDs are crucial for demand forecasting.
+   - **Trip Duration Validation**: Trips with a duration less than 5 minutes or exceeding 1440 minutes (24 hours) are excluded.
+   - **Trip Distance Validation**: Trips with a distance of less than 0 km are considered invalid and removed.

+5. **Data Upload to GCP**
+   After preprocessing, the cleaned dataset is uploaded to Google Cloud Platform (GCP).
+This allows for scalable data storage and facilitates downstream model training and deployment within the MLOps pipeline.

+These preprocessing steps ensure that our data is relevant, consistent, and robust, improving the overall performance and reliability of the demand forecasting model.